 2. You Need an Escape

-You love them dearly, but you need a little break from the household bubble you’ve been with since March 2020.
-Quarantine rules and regs have put an unprecedented burden on relationships and being together nonstop could be a bit more than you bargained for – who knew your other half was such a loud chewer?
+You love them dearly, but you need a little break from the housemates, partner or family.
+Who knew your other half was such a loud chewer?
 Why don’t two-year-olds get the concept of quiet time?

 Suggestions: Nita Lake Lodge has that tranquil, lakeside vibe going for it with a spa that includes a nail bar where you can order Moet.
 They also have a range of new treatments, with a tech edge, involving lasers and injectables.
 There’s also an on-site bar, restaurant and cafe, plus you’re right on the Valley Trail for a relaxing morning stroll.